S-Kelian/ChatSystem4A/README.md

 source ~/.bashrc
 ```

-You will need to extract the downloaded zip/tar.gz file and open a terminal where you extracted it.

-Use the following command lines on your machine to launch the app:
+Use the following command lines on your machine to compile and launch the app:

 ```bash
 mvn clean package